microsoft/TypeScript-wiki/Using-the-Compiler-API.md

 }
 ```

-### Using the TypeChecker
+### Using the Type Checker

-In this sample we will walk the AST and use the checker to serialize class information.
+In this example we will walk the AST and use the checker to serialize class information.
-We use the typeCheker to get symbol and type information, including JSDoc comments for the class, constructor and constructor parameters.
+We'll use the type checker to get symbol and type information, while grabbing JSDoc comments for classes, their constructors, and respective constructor parameters.

 ```ts
 /// <reference path="typings/node/node.d.ts" />